 In addition to his tax specialism, Alan leads our Education Sector Group, ensuring that that team meets all the needs of the sector – from audit, to advisory and across all the services the firm provides.

 Barbara has worked in taxation and specialised in the owner managed business sector for nearly 25 years.
 During that time she has dealt with a wide range of clients in a variety of sectors ranging from the initial establishment of new businesses, through the growth years and then to retirement or sale.
 Throughout the life cycle of any business a great variety of tax challenges arise and Barbara has provided pro-active and practical tax advice at every stage.

 Barbara heads up the firm’s Life Sciences Sector Group and along with the team provides a wide range of skills and experience to service an important and substantial sector in the Scottish economy.
 Barbara is involved in running Corporate and Tax Clinics for one of our major Universities, assisting early stage companies.

-Barbara is also a Director of Henderson Loggie Financial Services Limited.
+Barbara is also a Director of MHA Henderson Loggie Financial Planning.

 Barbara is a corporate tax specialist with over 20 years of experience of advising clients on domestic and international tax, R&D and entrepreneurial tax issues and leads the firm’s R&D and Patent Box group.

 She is experienced in corporation tax compliance for private and publicly listed companies, and tax planning for large groups of companies.
 Her industry experience includes technology, biotechnology and pharmaceuticals, software development, manufacturing and the food industry.
 Barbara is a member of the firm’s Healthcare and Life Science Sector teams.

 Hazel has over 25 years of experience working in tax in the accountancy profession and in industry for a FTSE 100 group of companies.